cbcrg/nf-phdcourse21/README.md

 process.cpus = 4
 ```

-The above configuration specify the use of the SLURM batch scheduler to run the
+The above configuration specifies the use of the SLURM batch scheduler to run the
 jobs spawned by your pipeline script.
 Then it specifies to use the `short` queue (partition),
 10 gigabyte of memory and 4 CPUs per job, and each job can run for no more than 30 minutes.